Santiago J. Duckworth

-Santiago Jacob Duckworth (June 13, 1865 – June 28, 1930), known locally as S. J. Duckworth, served in the California State Assembly for the 61st district from 1893 to 1895.
-He was as an early Monterey pioneer businessman, real estate developer, and visionary of the short-lived Carmel City.
-In 1889, he wanted to build a Catholic summer resort, bought the rights to develop the area, filed a subdivision map, and started selling lots.
+Santiago Jacob Duckworth (June 13, 1865 – June 28, 1930), also known as S. J. Duckworth, was a Californio politician, real estate developer.
+He served in the California State Assembly for the 61st district from 1893 to 1895.
+In 1889, he wanted to build a Catholic summer resort, bought the rights to develop the area, filed a subdivision map, and started selling lots, which eventually became Carmel-by-the-Sea.

 Early life

 Duckworth was born on June 13, 1865, in Monterey, California.
 His Californio mother, Josefa Romero, was the daughter of José Figueroa the Mexican Governor of Alta California from 1833 to 1835.
-His father was Lorenzo Santiago Duckworth (1831-1871).
+His father was Lorenzo Santiago Duckworth (1831–1871).
 Lorenzo's mother was Antonia Armenta, whose father, José María Armenta, held the land grant to Rancho Point Pinos.
 He lost his father at the age of six.
 With his two older brothers, they were sent to Watsonville Orphan Asylum in Watsonville, California where they were educated by Fransican Fathers.
 At the age of eleven Duckworth he left to support his widowed mother.

-On November 29, 1892, Duckworth married his first wife, widow Flora Manuel (1852-1903), daughter of Carmen Amesti McKinley (1824–1901) and James McKinley, at the St. Mary's Catholic Cathedral in San Francisco.
+On November 29, 1892, Duckworth married his first wife, widow Flora Manuel (1852–1903), daughter of Carmen Amesti McKinley (1824–1901) and James McKinley, at the St. Mary's Catholic Cathedral in San Francisco.
 Carmen Amesti was the daughter of Jose Amesti, who owned Rancho Los Corralitos a Mexican Land Grant.
 She died at a hospital in Watsonville, California, at 45 years of age, on October 19, 1903.
 He married Eloisa Maria Pinto on June 23, 1908, at the home of the bride's parents in Watsonville.